-Residence hall rooms on the first floor of Pennington Residence Hall have been designated and equipped for physically challenged student housing as needed.
-There is access for wheelchairs and accommodation for a guide dog.
+Residence hall rooms on the first floor of Pennington Residence Hall have been designated and equipped for physically handicapped/disabled student housing as needed.
+There is access for wheelchairs and accom-modation for a guide dog.

-Instructional assistance for visually challenged students is available through the learning laboratory and assistance from readers.
-Where necessary, course requirements are adjusted to extend but not exceed the capability of the student.
+Instructional assistance for disabled students is available through the learning laboratory.
+Where necessary, course requirements are reasonably adjusted based on students' requests and appropriate documentation.

-Physically challenged students needing accommodations should contact the Enrollment Services and Student Life offices well in advance of attendance so that specific attention can be made to assist in providing living arrangements and learning accommodations.
+Disabled students needing accommodations should contact the Enrollment Services and Student Life offices well in advance of attendance so that specific attention can be made to assist in providing living arrangements and learning accommodations.